 What Is Facial Massage?

 Recent popularity in the Western world has many skincare enthusiasts seeking facial massage, an art that has existed for centuries in countries like China, Mexico, and Sweden.
 Dr. Shari Auth describes facial massage as a centuries-long practice in Asia, going on to explain that "these techniques were popularized by the aristocracy of China and heralded for their anti-aging benefits.”
-Its modern popularity comes in part from Dr. Elaine Huntzinger’s wait-listed facials in Paris and Meghan Markle’s affinity for the buccal method.
-At the same time, some studies show there isn’t enough data to determine its effectiveness.
+Its modern popularity comes in part from Elaine Huntzinger’s wait-listed facials in Paris and Meghan Markle’s affinity for the buccal method.

-By definition, facial massage is a practice from ancient Chinese medicine that stimulates circulation in the skin by manipulating and rubbing skin on the face to drain the lymphatic system.
+By definition, facial massage is a practice from ancient Chinese medicine meant to stimulate circulation in the skin by manipulating and rubbing skin on the face to drain the lymphatic system.
 David Peters, a practitioner of traditional Chinese medicine, explains that "the points and techniques used represent the combined knowledge passed down to each generation.
 While people did not know anything about the lymphatic system, the collagen matrix, or our other modern understandings of the face—they intuitively developed techniques as part of a ritual or meditative practice.”
-With consistent practice, muscle memory can form, and sagging skin in areas such as nasolabial folds and around the jaw can tighten over time.
+Practitioners claim that with consistent practice, muscle memory can form, and sagging skin in areas such as nasolabial folds and around the jaw can tighten over time.

 Meet the Expert

 Dr. Shari Auth DACM, LAC, LMT is a certified acupuncturist and herbalist, as well as the co-founder of WTHN.
 The holistic healing company offers herbal remedies, beauty tools, and personalized services rooted in traditional Chinese medicine and backed by science.